-Not everybody can be a leader, before you can be, you must possess leadership qualities similarly, all managers are not leaders, a manager will be regarded as a leader if they carry out the leadership role of management effectively and efficiently which include, communication, motivation, providing guidance, and encouraging employees to increase work input for better productivity.
+Not everybody can be a leader before you can be, you must possess leadership qualities similarly, all managers are not leaders, a manager will be regarded as a leader if they carry out the leadership role of management effectively and efficiently which include, communication, motivation, providing guidance, and encouraging employees to increase work input for better productivity.

-Every organisation is established for a definite purpose and to accomplish this purpose, leadership must be set up.
+Every organization is established for a definite purpose and to accomplish this purpose, leadership must be set up.
 Therefore it is imperative to know and understand the importance and qualities of a good leader.

 Importance of Good Leader